manheim/cf_deployer/DETAILS.md

       component stack.  the file is assumed to be relative to the config directory.
-    * override-stack-policy-filename: the name of the json file (w/o the json extension) holding the stack policy to be used during updates of component stacks when the `override-stack-policy` setting is true. the file is assumed to be relative to the config directory.
+    * override-stack-policy-filename: the name of the json file (w/o the json extension) holding the stack policy to be used as an override policy during updates of component stacks. the file is assumed to be relative to the config directory.
-    * override-stack-policy: (true/false) whether to use the override policy
 * **For Components Using the Cname-Swap Deployment Strategy**
     * dns-fqdn (DNS record set name, for example, myApp.api.abc.com)
     * dns-zone (DNS hosted zone, for example, api.abc.com)